SaltyRydM/bergendown/README.md

 Once installed you can open a fresh template by clicking:

-- File -> New File -> R Markdown... -> From Template -> UiB dissertation template
+- File -> New File -> R Markdown... -> From Template -> UiB dissertation template -> OK

 <br/>